Sequential Fundraising and Mutual Insurance

-Subsequent work studied the robustness of these results on various observational structures \cite{Acemoglu2011,Herrera2013}, various incentive schemes \cite{Mueller-frank2012,Arieli2018,Moscarini2001a}, and even cases where agents are affected by congestion \cite{Eyster2013}.
+Subsequent work studied the robustness of these results on various incentive schemes \cite{Mueller-frank2012,Arieli2018,Moscarini2001a}, various observational structures \cite{Acemoglu2011,Herrera2013}, and even cases where agents are affected by congestion \cite{Eyster2013}.
 One common feature of these, and the vast majority of existing work, is that the utility of an agent depends solely on actions taken in the past and the information available in the present.
 We extend this to where agents' utility is affected by the action of future arrivals.
-Two rare examples of the introduction of forward-looking agents into an information cascade framework can be seen in \cite{Arieli2018a,Smith2017exp}.
-In \cite{Arieli2018a}, the agents choose between strategically priced alternatives.
-However, even in \cite{Arieli2018a}, the farsighted agents are the firms, while the consumers who potentially herd are myopic.
-In \cite{Smith2017exp}, a social planner assigns actions to agents in order to maximize the discounted sum of agent utilities.
-To the best of our knowledge, we are first to successfully characterize an equilibrium in the setting of information cascades in which the agents themselves are forward-looking.